lorand1984/pattern_matching_inner_product_functional_encryption/README.md

 # pattern matching evaluations with functional encryption

 This project develops an example of pattern matching with functional encryption.
 A finite automata is employed as algorithm for pattern searching.
-A client encrypts pattern and text and sends out to the decryptor the crypted information.
-Then it ouputs the matches and send back them to the client.
+A client encrypts pattern and text and sends them out to the decryptor.
+Then it ouputs the matches and send them back to the client.

 The adopted schema is [FHIPE](https://eprint.iacr.org/2016/440.pdf) (Function Hiding Inner Product Encryption), since it permits of encrpypting both text and pattern.
 The functional encryption library is [Gofe](https://github.com/fentec-project/gofe).